 The wine region of the Western Cape is in my opinion, the most underrated wine region of the world.
-It’s not undiscovered by any means, but it is lost in the shadow of France, Italy, Mendoza, and Napa Valley.
-I can safely say that the Cape Town’s wine region is more stunning than all of the aforementioned, not to mention a hell of a lot cheaper with wine tastings that average R40.
-For those coming South Africa, a visit to the wine region is an absolute must.
-Read about all of the wine farms I’ve visited in Cape Town.
+It’s not undiscovered by any means, but it is lost in the shadows of places like France, Italy, Mendoza, and Napa Valley.
+I can safely say that Cape Town’s wine region is more stunning than all of the aforementioned, not to mention a hell of a lot cheaper with wine tastings that average R40.
+For those visiting South Africa, a visit to the wine region is an absolute must.
+I’ve visited many more wine farms than what I will list below so make sure to read about all of the wine farms I’ve visited in Cape Town.

 While I’d highly recommend a few nights stay in the fabulous wine country, not everyone has the time so I’ve come up with the ultimate one to two day wine tour for those looking to do day trips from Cape Town.
 Although I’d like to think I’m a sommelier at heart, I am mostly just an amateur that likes to drink wine.
 Almost all the wine I’ve had during my time in South Africa is great, I’m just focused on which wineries (they’re called wine farms in South Africa), are the most stunning and picturesque.

 Getting from Cape Town to the Wine Country